docker/docs/docker-hub/builds/index.md

 can start, cancel, and retry builds, and edit and delete your own repositories.

-These same actions are also available for team repositories from Docker Hub if you are a member of an organization's `Owners` team.
+These same actions are also available for team repositories from Docker Hub if you are an owner.
 If you are a member of a team with `write` permissions you can start, cancel, and retry builds in your team's repositories, but you cannot edit the team repository settings or delete the team repositories.
 If your user account has `read` permission, or if you're